Propargyl bromide

 Propargyl bromide, also known as 3-bromo-prop-1-yne, is an organic compound with the chemical formula HC≡CCH2Br.
 A colorless liquid, it is a halogenated organic compound consisting of propyne with a bromine substituent on the methyl group.
 It has a lachrymatory effect, like related compounds.
 The compound is used as a reagent in organic synthesis.

 Applications and production

-Propargyl bromide can also be used as an intermediate for the synthesis of organic compounds, including agrochemicals and pharmaceuticals.
-In the 1960s, it was used in a soil fumigant called Trizone.

 Propargyl bromide may be produced by the treatment of propargyl alcohol with phosphorus tribromide.

 Reactions

 Propargyl bromide is an alkylating agent.
-With dimethylsulfide, it reacts to give the sulfonium salt:
+For example, it reacts with dimethylsulfide, it reacts to give the sulfonium salt:

-It also alkylates even weakly basic amines such as aniline.
+It alkylates even weakly basic amines such as aniline.

 Aldehydes react with propargyl bromide in a Barbier-type reaction to yield alkynyl alcohols:

 At low temperatures, upon treatment with magnesium, propargyl bromide gives the Grignard reagent formally derived from allenyl bromide, i.e., CH2=C=CHMgBr.

+Propargyl bromide and its ether derivatives participate in azide-based click reactions.

 Safety

-Propargyl bromide is a lachrymator and an alkylating agent.